garden-io/garden/docs/guides/deprecations.md

 <h3 id="syncStartCommand">The `sync start` command.</h3>

-Behaviour of `sync start` is now deprecated and will be changed in a future breaking change release.
+The command `sync start` will only be available inside dev console in a future breaking change release.
+Do not use it as a standalone Garden command.
 Instead, we recommend running `garden deploy --sync` or starting syncs inside the dev console with either `deploy --sync` or `sync start`.

+<h3 id="syncStopCommand">The `sync stop` command.</h3>

+The command `sync stop` will only be available inside dev console in a future breaking change release.
+Do not use it as a standalone Garden command.
+Instead, we recommend stopping syncs inside the dev console with `sync stop`.

 ## Garden Plugins